starship/starship/docs/de-DE/migrating-to-0.45.0/README.md

 Previously to v0.45.0, `prompt_order` would accept an array of module names in the order which they should be rendered by Starship.

-Starship v0.45.0 will instead be accepting a `format` value, allowing for customization of the prompt outside of the modules themselves.
+Starship v0.45.0 instead accepts a `format` value, allowing for customization of the prompt outside of the modules themselves.

 **Example pre-v0.45.0 configuration**